apify/apify-docs/content/academy/apify_platform/getting_started/apify_client.md

 If you check the **Settings** tab within your **adding-actor**, you'll notice that the default memory being allocated to the actor is **2048 MB**.
 This is a bit overkill considering the fact that the actor is only adding two numbers together - **256 MB** would be much more reasonable.
 Also, we can safely say that the run should never take more than 20 seconds (even this is a generous number), and that the default of 3600 seconds is also overkill.

-Let's change these two actor settings via the Apify client using the `actor.update()` function!
+Let's change these two actor settings via the Apify client using the `actor.update()` function.
+This function will call the [**update actor**](https://docs.apify.com/api/v2#/reference/actors/actor-object/update-actor) endpoint, which can take `defaultRunOptions` as an input property.
+Perfect!

 First, we'll create a pointer to our actor, similar to as before (except this time, we won't be using `.call()` at the end):

 ```marked-tabs
 <marked-tab header="Node.js" lang="javascript">